 It’s also a question I’ve been asked repeatedly: “What’s your take on the word ‘huntress’?”
 I know many of us are split on this one.
 Will I call myself a huntress?
 No, I won’t.
 Will I make judgment calls about a woman who identifies herself within the hunting culture as a huntress?
 No, I won’t do that either.

 “Huntress” doesn’t make sense on a personal level for me.
 But I’m grateful we live in a time where a woman can be who she is, as she is, wherever she is — however that looks for her.
+And, yes.
+Many women do wear makeup in the field, just like they wear makeup to work or other social events.
+It’s a point of comfort, and often, confidence.

-There’s something refreshing about a woman who owns herself and who she is in the sporting world while managing to accomplish it with better hair than any of us could possibly ever have.
+In my opinion, there’s something refreshing about a woman who owns herself and who she is in the sporting world while managing to accomplish it with better hair than any of us could possibly ever have.
 Do you know how hard it is to have beautifully coifed hair in the humid, dank woods at sunrise?
 It’s really hard.
 And I, for one, would like to know her secrets.

 Final Thoughts: ‘If You Don’t, Who Will?’